 Yes.
 As of August 29, 2020, through July 31, 2023, unless extended, the Board is temporarily accepting the clinical exam results from the alternative manikin-based clinical examinations administered by the Commission on Dental Competency Acceptance (CDCA), Western Regional Examination Board (WREB which has since merged with CDCA), and the Central Regional Dental Testing Services (CRDTS) in addition to the live, patient-based clinical examinations administered by WREB and CRDTS due to the COVID-19 pandemic.
-For a short period at the beginning of the pandemic, the live, patient-based clinical exam administrations ceased or were postponed inhibiting the spread of the virus when administering those examinations.
+For a short period at the beginning of the pandemic, the live, patient-based clinical examinations.
 The Board determined that another examination method must be considered for acceptance to fulfill the examination requirement to minimally delay the dental hygiene students from obtaining licensure.
 As a result of the presentations by exam administrators on possible alternatives to live, patient-based clinical examinations, the Board voted to accept the exam results from the alternative manikin-based clinical exams at its August 29, 2020, Board meeting to continue the student's progression toward licensure and to inhibit the spread of the virus.